sagnik-p/Arduino_Alarm_Clock/wiring.md

 Also,
 you need to manually adjust/programmatically adjust brightness/contrast of your LCD
 >manual when you have a simple LCD, with no other board

->programatically when you have an LCD with 12c interface.
+>programatically when you have an LCD with I2c interface
+>In that case, you only get two wires SCL and SDA for the LCD, The entire LCD code needs to change

+Thanks
+Please Star this repo if you found it useful/interesting.